Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: unsafeCVL is set to 0 in description.ext to disallow using createVehicleLocal for objects on clients! (available with A3 patch 1.96)
 - Added: InterceptDB support (enable in x_setup.sqf; #define __INTERCEPTDB__)

+4.05

+- Changed: If d_without_nvg or d_without_vec_ti all optics and headgear which use either NVG or TI will be removed once arsenal or inventory closes (d_without_vec_ti also still turns off vehicle TI)

 4.04

 - Changed: Better handling for enemy near MHQ trigger (no more format)